 The UK is currently the undisputed global leader in marine energy, with more wave and tidal stream devices installed than the rest of the world combined.

 This leading position is built on an established marine engineering heritage.
 The UK has created ground-breaking testing facilities, and the best marine energy resource in Europe.
-It has the potential to deliver up 60GW of electricity, 75 per cent of the UK’s current needs.
+Wave and tidal energy combined has the potential to deliver around 20 per cent of the UK’s current electricity needs which equates to an installed capacity of around 30 – 50GW.
+[Reference: DECC https://www.gov.uk/wave-and-tidal-energy-part-of-the-uks-energy-mix]

 Commercial viability is just around the corner and the UK is well placed to capture a significant share of the global market, forecast to be worth £50 billion by 2050.